appt-org/accessibility-code-examples/accessibility-group/net-maui.md

 # Accessibility group - .NET MAUI

-In React Native, you can group elements together by using the [`accessible`](https://reactnative.dev/docs/accessibility#accessible) prop.
-An [`accessibilityLabel`](https://reactnative.dev/docs/accessibility#accessibilitylabel) should be set for grouped elements.

 In .NET MAUI you can group items together by setting `AutomationProperties.IsInAccessibleTree` to `true`.
 You also need to set a `SemanticProperties.Description` for the grouped elements.

 ```xml